amthomas46/BootcampCase2/img/InstructorNotes_Part2.md

 >   *Logging is not just limited to files, you could log to Azure SQL DB, but
 >   you should be sensitive to the potential performance impact*

+**What are some tasks you'll have to complete to create an efficient and functional calling bot?**
+* Call the Bing Speech API to get text-to-speech and speech-to-text
+* Incorporate LUIS and call the intents
+* Incorporate Search and call the service to search Azure SQL
+* Implement a Regex structure to minimize hits to LUIS
+* Might also be able to take advantage of FormFlow
+* Set up the Skype channel

 Work in team of 4 or 5 as assigned by the instructor to discuss the options that are available.
 This will be time limited between 20 - 30 mins.